Braves' new park finally set for real test in home opener

 The Braves see the complex as a place fans can be entertained before and after games.
 There will be staggered openings of businesses the remainder of the year.

-The park a href(equals)'https://apnews.com/d98d9137f9ec4b78a017b8a45fd91e95/Fans-avoid-closed-interstate-to-attend-Braves'-stadium-debut'handled its first test/a when many fans arrived early for an exhibition against the New York Yankees two weeks ago, but only season-ticket holders were invited.
+The park handled its first test when many fans arrived early for an exhibition against the New York Yankees two weeks ago, but only season-ticket holders were invited.
 On Friday night, an expected crowd of 41,000 will double the demands on access and parking.

 Braves management tried to fortify a rebuilding team for the first season in the new park by adding Matt Kemp and Brandon Phillips to the lineup and veteran Bartolo Colon, R.A.
 Dickey and Jaime Garcia to the rotation.